-All students need to have an FSA ID (which can be created at fsaid.ed.gov) to access FAFSA on the Web.
+All students need to have an FSA ID to access the FAFSA.
+To create a Federal Student Aid account and set up your FSA ID, go to StudentAid.gov and click on “Create Account.”
 Keep track of the information entered when creating the FSA ID by using this information tracking sheet.

-Checklist of what you need to file the 2017-2018 FAFSA, what assets you may need to report on the FAFSA and how to determine when parent information is required on the FAFSA.
+Checklist of what you need to file the 2022-2023 FAFSA, what assets you may need to report on the FAFSA, and how to determine when parent information is required on the FAFSA.

 Wondering how much you need to earn to pay your student loan debt?
 FAME’s interactive calculator can help you figure out how much you should borrow based on expected future earnings.